kenichi/angelo/README.md

 Note: There currently is no "standalone" capability where one can define route handlers at the top level.

-Otherwise, things will feel very familiar to anyone experienced with Sinatra.
+Things will feel very familiar to anyone experienced with Sinatra.
 Inside the subclass, you can define route handlers denoted by HTTP verb and path.
 Unlike Sinatra, the only acceptable return value from a route block is the body of the response in full.
 Chunked response support was recently added to Reel, and look for that support in Angelo soon.

-There is also [Mustermann](http://rkh.github.io/mustermann/) support which you can get by requiring `angelo/mustermann` for full-on, Sinatra-like path matching and params.
+There is also [Mustermann](#mustermann) support for full-on, Sinatra-like path matching and params.

 ### Websockets!